DataDog/documentation/content/en/tracing/trace_collection/library_config/dotnet-core.md

 #### Deprecated settings

 `DD_TRACE_LOG_PATH`
-: Sets the path for the automatic instrumentation log file and determines the directory of all other .NET Tracer log files.
+: Sets the path for the automatic instrumentation log file and determines the directory of all other .NET APM SDK log files.
 Ignored if `DD_TRACE_LOG_DIRECTORY` is set.

 `DD_TRACE_ROUTE_TEMPLATE_RESOURCE_NAMES_ENABLED`
 : Enables improved resource names for web spans when set to `true`.
 Uses route template information where available, adds an additional span for ASP.NET Core integrations, and enables additional tags.
 Added in version 1.26.0.
 Enabled by default in 2.0.0<br>